taapsa-visma/naumanenclick/README.md

 When developing modules do `yarn link` in your module folder.
 Then go to main app folder and run `yarn link <module name>` and you are all set.
 When ever you do changes just build the module and start the app again.

+Or you should start using workspaces.
+Hot reload works nicely!

 ### Lint your code

 <https://github.com/github/super-linter/blob/main/docs/run-linter-locally.md>